Sproc01/RobotLabyrinth/README.md

 # RobotLabyrinth
 Simple game implemented using c++.
-The code is organized with cmake for compatibility
+The code is developed using xcode.